kbertalan/kbertalan.github.io/_posts/2021-10-31-prevent-invalid-input-with-dependent-types.md

 #### Parse route for pattern function

 First let assume we have everything at hand, the path from the HTTP request and a valid, parsed route pattern.
-Let's define a function to do the matching and returns a resolved `Path` value for us, if route matches the path:
+Let's define a function to does the matching and computes a resolved `Path` value for us, if route matches the path:

 ``` haskell
 matcher : (s : String) -- path from HTTP request